raiden-network/raiden/docs/api_walkthrough.rst

 Transferring tokens
 ====================

-So far it has been shown how to bootstrap a token network, how to join an already existing token network, and how to leave a token network.
-Next we see how to transfer tokens from one node to another in off-chain payment channels.
-For the example it's assumed that a node is connected to the token network of the AET token mentioned above.
+For the token transfer example it is assumed a node is connected to the token network of the AET token mentioned above.
 In this case the node is connected to five peers, since the standard ``connect()`` parameters were used.

 .. _transfer: